 - Risk mitigation, technologies, and architecture of Safety Instrumented Systems (SIS)

-- Control system fundamentals
+- Control system basics

 - Field measurement devices

 - Control and shutdown valves